5 tips to land your next role in the midst of layoff season

 Breakdown

-As an artist, you can either work as a Generalist doing a little bit of everything, or a Specialist focussing on just one area.
+As an artist, you can either work as a Generalist doing a little bit of everything, or a Specialist focusing on just one area.
 Specialists work towards a common goal in one field with a team of specialists in larger studios, whereas generalists tend to work alone or in small teams and are often responsible for every element of a shot.

 Below is a list of specialisms a generalist should be competent at, and a specialist can specialise in.